hexdump2002/Game-Miner/README.md

 Game Miner supports multi user so, if more than one steam account is used in your device, you will be able to switch among them clicking on the avatar picture.
 Settings and configurations are saved by user to avoid configuration clashing.

 ![Game Manager](/site_images/navigation_and_game_manager_explanation.png?raw=true "Game manager")

+Every row in the game manager represents a folder in your game library.
+They can be expadnded and will show differnt executables that can be added to steam.
+Try to name each executable with a menaful name if you want to easily find them when you come back to steam.
+If a default proton is selected in settings, it will be assigned as soon as the executable is added.

 ![Game Manager](/site_images/game_manager_expanded_explanation.png?raw=true "Game manager")